 When you create a health check or a legacy health check, you specify the following flags or accept their default values.
 Each health check or legacy health check that you create is implemented by multiple probes.
 These flags control how frequently each probe evaluates instances in instance groups or endpoints in zonal NEGs.

 A health check's settings cannot be configured on a per-backend basis.
 Health checks are associated with an entire backend service.
-For a target pool-based Network Load Balancing, a legacy HTTP health check is associated with the entire target pool.
+For a target pool-based network load balancer, a legacy HTTP health check is associated with the entire target pool.
 Thus, the parameters for the probe are the same for all backends referenced by a given backend service or target pool.

 |Configuration flag||Purpose||Default value|